akietorna/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a project that tests my basic understanding in conditionals in c.
+This is a project that tests my basic understanding on conditionals in c.